 That the dead may teach the living

-The Anatomical Gift Association of Illinois is the legal agency representing medical institutions in the State of Ilinois which is authorized to procure, prepare and preserve anatomical gifts.
+The Anatomical Gift Association of Illinois is the legal agency representing medical institutions in the state of Ilinois which are authorized to procure, prepare and preserve anatomical gifts.
 By becoming an anatomical donor, you are providing a great advantage to the education and training of future healthcare professionals who in turn have the potential to touch many lives throughout their career.
-To develop a better understanding of the donation process, please reviewour Frequently Asked Questions that addresses some of the most common questions and concerns for the donation process.
+To develop a better understanding of the donation process, please review our Frequently Asked Questions, which address common questions and concerns regarding the donation process.
 If you would like to become a donor or if you are considering the donation of a loved one, please review the Anatomical Gift Form (PDF) and consult the directions which correspond with your need.
 While each situation is unique, the hope is that this information will provide you with a better understanding of the anatomical donation process.

 Criteria for Donations

 - There is no maximum age, but donations under age 21 are accepted only under special circumstances.

 Maximum body size is 6' 2" tall and 20" elbow to elbow.

 Bodies that have been autopsied or used for organ donations (other than corneas) are not accepted.

 Individuals with any conditions that would put students at risk, including the following, are not acceptable donors: AIDS/HIV, bacterial sepsis, Hepatitis B or C, Herpes II, Creutzfeldt-Jakob disease, meningitis, Paget's disease, staphylococcus (MRSA) or tuberculosis.